 We stowed our shoes away and walked by the water barefoot.
-Say you have a habit of falling everywhere, it’s better to keep your phone (and anything that could ruin in water) away as well.
-I loved the water so much that I kept my phone on a high rock and sat down in the water.
+Say you have a habit of falling everywhere, it’s better to keep your phone away as well.
+I loved the water so much that I sat down in the water.
 There were tiny fish swimming around me!

 With the height of the rocks, one could assume that the water level wasn’t at its peak.
 It was neither too high nor low.
 Just perfect for splashing about.

 Other travel blogs to check out:

 - India(from my native) to Indonesia: A 23-hour journey